jakemmarsh/craigslist.js/README.md

 ##### `getCategories(regionIdentifier)`

-This method will return an array of regions, scraped from the provided region's index page.
+This method will return an array of categories, scraped from the provided region's index page.
 The results will be of the format:

 ```json
 [